mebobby2/devops23/README.md

 * An emptyDir volume is first created when a Pod is assigned to a node, and exists as long as that Pod is running on that node.
 As the name says, the emptyDir volume is initially empty.
 All containers in the Pod can read and write the same files in the emptyDir volume, though that volume can be mounted at the same or different paths in each container.
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted permanently.
 * Secrets are almost the same as ConfigMaps.
 The main difference is that the secret files are created in tmpfs.
 Kubernetes secrets do not make your system secure.
 They are only a step towards such a system.
 We might want to turn our attention towards third-party Secret managers like HashiCorp Vault.
 * The ability to remove a Namespace and all the objects and the resources it hosts is especially useful when we want to create temporary objects.
 A good example would be continuous deployment (CDP) processes.
 We can create a Namespace to build, package, test, and do all the other tasks our pipeline requires.
 Once we’re finished, we can simply remove the Namespace.
 Otherwise, we would need to keep track of all the objects we created and make sure that they are removed before we terminate the CDP pipeline.
+* Port 8443 in Apache Tomcat is used for running your service at HTTPS.
+The default port for HTTPS is 443, so to avoid conflicts it uses 8443 instead of 443 just like 8080 for HTTP instead of 80.
 ## Notes
 ### Immutable vs Mutable Infrastructure
 Chef, Puppet, Ansible are designed for mutable infrastructure, that is, they were designed with the idea that servers are brought into the desired state at runtime.
 Immutable processes, on the other hand, assume that (almost) nothing is changeable at runtime.
 Artifacts were supposed to be created as immutable images.
 In case of infrastructure, that meant that VMs are created from images, and not changed at runtime.
 If an upgrade is needed, new image should be created followed with a replacement of old VMs with new ones based on the new image.